 The Great Kei Trek Overview

-Welcome to mountain biking’s best kept secret.
+Welcome to what was once mountain biking’s best kept secret.
 The Great Kei Trek.

-After an unbelievable 2018 inaugural event, the 2019 staging promises to be even better.
+After an unbelievable 2019 event, and judging from the unbelievable feedback we received, 2020 promises to be even better.

-The Great Kei Trek is a race that isn’t a race.
-In 2018 we introduced various Strava Sections and we had a number of these on each day – some were won by the racing snakes and some by the non-snakes, and some were won by people who didn’t even ride a particular Strava Section.
+The Great Kei Trek, is a 3-day, 240km race/ ride.
+A race that isn’t a race.
+Each day we have various Strava Sections and we had a number of these on each day – some were won by the racing snakes and some by the non-snakes, and some were won by people who didn’t even ride a particular Strava Section.

 The emphasis is on pushing yourself as best you can, but without the pressure of a typical MTB race.

-The race is scheduled to start in Tylden, a small village just outside, Queenstown.
+The race will start in Tylden, a small village just outside, Queenstown.
 Queenstown will host rider registration and pre-party.

 Old Thomas River Historical Village is owned by Jeff and Anne Samson, Jeff is the consummate collector and historian and will entertain you until late at night with tales of what has happened over the years.